devfernandorodrigues/instagram-basic-display-client/README.md

 Instabd is a Python library client for Instagram Basic Display API

+## Starting

+To start you need:

+- A Facebook developers account.
+- A app with permissions to Instagram Baisc Display API.

+For more instructions, please, read the [docs](https://developers.facebook.com/docs/instagram-basic-display-api/) from facebook.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install instabd.